M-Catha/ticTacToe/README.md

 * Player vs. Player
 * Player vs. Computer

 In player vs. player, opponents take turns until a winner is declared or the game ends in a tie.
-Games won are tracked on each respective player's scoreboard.

 In player vs. computer, the player will play against a "smart" AI.
 The AI for this game is **not** unbeatable, but it will logically play the game (blocking a player's potential win or taking the win, if available).
+The game will conclude when someone wins or the game ends in a tie.

+Games won are tracked via each respective players's scoreboard.

 ### Winning